 Exactly what does it mean to pay yourself first?
-Overall, it means that your top priority should be to put a certain amount of money into your savings and/or investment accounts before you pay your monthly expenses, such as your rent or mortgage payment, car payment, student loan payment, and so forth.
+Essentially, it means that your top priority should be to put a certain amount of money into your savings or investment accounts (or both if you can afford it) before you pay your monthly expenses, such as your rent or mortgage payment, car payment, and student loan payment.

-This could help you prioritize your financial well-being and help ensure that you don’t splurge on unnecessary items rather than saving for your future.
+Doing this can help you prioritize your financial well-being and may ensure that you don’t splurge on unnecessary items rather than saving for your future.

-It may help to know that plenty of financial planners believe in this approach, as it is one approach that can help you build a nice nest egg.
-Some finance professionals even call the pay yourself first strategy the golden rule .
+It may help to know that plenty of financial planners believe in this approach, as it can help you build a nice nest egg.
+Here’s a few ways paying yourself first can help you financially.

 The beauty of this approach is that it focuses on consistent, prioritized savings and investment, along with a frugal mindset, which could give you the freedom to ultimately put your money where it matters most to you.